josephwms/ECO395m-statlearning-exercises/excersises02.md

 `centralAir^2` and `waterfront:newConstruction` are most effective.

 Out-of-sample RMSEs for both Lasso and Ridge are higher than baseline.
-We combine features identified by both in the following linear model.
+We combine features identified by both in a linear model RMSE reported
+below:

     ## RSME for linear model is 57998.4545691018

-In summary, we used terms yielded by Lasso and Ridge regression to identify a stronger linear model than the medium.

-*- Now build the best K-nearest-neighbor regression model for price that you can.
-Note: you still need to choose which features should go into a KNN model, but you don’t explicitly include interactions or polynomial terms.
-The method is sufficiently adaptable to find interactions and nonlinearities, if they are there.
-But do make sure to *standardize* your variables before applying KNN, or at least do something that accounts for the large differences in scale across the different variables here. *

 For the KNN model, we use lasso model to do the feature selection for us.
 We assuming that features that are more important in Lasso also make